 I sometimes hesitate to call recipes copycat, as I generally adapt a recipe to my family's taste.
 My family may be biased, but they think this is better than the famous dish served at Bonefish Grill.
 Admittedly, that makes my heart sing.

-- What will I need to make Bang Bang Shrimp?
-For this recipe you'll need large shrimp peeled and deveined, tails removed.
+- Ingredients you'll need to make Bang Bang Shrimp: For this recipe you'll need large shrimp peeled and deveined, tails removed.
 You'll also need buttermilk, egg, panko breadcrumbs, all purpose flour, cornstarch, salt, lemon pepper, onion powder, granulated garlic and vegetable oil for frying.

-- How do you make the sauce for Bang Bang Shrimp?
-To make the sauce, whisk together mayonnaise, Asian sweet chili sauce, sriracha and honey until combined.
+- Ingredients you'll need to make the sauce for Bang Bang Shrimp: To make the sauce, whisk together mayonnaise, Asian sweet chili sauce, sriracha and honey until combined.
 The sauce is drizzled over the fried shrimp before serving.

 - You'll need a medium-large size of shrimp for this recipe.
 When in doubt go bigger, not smaller.